-If you are engaged as a cleaner and rostered to work ordinary hours on Saturdays and Sundays, you must be paid penalty rates
+If employees are engaged as a cleaner and rostered to work ordinary hours on Saturdays and Sundays, penalty rates must be paid.

-12.6.1 Ordinary hours worked on a Saturday shall attract a 25% penalty in addition to the ordinary hourly rate of pay and ordinary hours worked on a Sunday shall attract a 50% penalty in addition to the ordinary hourly rate of pay.
+Ordinary hours worked on a Saturday shall attract a 25% penalty in addition to the ordinary hourly rate of pay and ordinary hours worked on a Sunday shall attract a 50% penalty in addition to the ordinary hourly rate of pay.

-12.7 Saturday and Sunday Work - Holiday Parks
+12.6 Saturday and Sunday Work - Holiday Parks and the Koala Sanctuary

-If you are rostered to work ordinary hours at a holiday park on Saturdays and Sundays, you must be paid penalty rates.
+If employees are rostered to work ordinary hours at a holiday park or the Koala Sanctuary on Saturdays and Sundays, employees must be paid penalty rates.

-- 12.7.1 Ordinary hours worked on a Saturday shall attract a 25% penalty in addition to the ordinary hourly rate of pay and ordinary hours worked on a Sunday shall attract a 50% penalty in addition to the ordinary hourly rate of pay. - 12.7.2 Subject to operational requirements staff may be required to work weekends, as indicated by individual holiday park rosters. - 12.7.3 Holiday park managers shall prepare the roster and may require employees to work one (1) weekend in every two (2). - 12.7.4 By agreement, ground staff may be required to work weekends to meet operational requirements and staff shortages.
+- 12.6.1 Ordinary hours worked on a Saturday shall attract a 25% penalty in addition to the ordinary hourly rate of pay and ordinary hours worked on a Sunday shall attract a 50% penalty in addition to the ordinary hourly rate of pay. - 12.6.2 Subject to operational requirements, staff may be required to work weekends, as indicated by individual holiday park rosters. - 12.6.3 Assistant Holiday Park Managers and the Koala Sanctuary Manager shall prepare the roster and may require employees to work one weekend in every two. - 12.6.4 By agreement, ground staff may be required to work weekends to meet operational requirements and staff shortages.
 Such agreement shall not be unreasonably withheld.